 1881 Birth of Pelham Grenville Wodehouse—P.G.
 Wodehouse to theatre lovers—in England.
-He writes a series of "Jeeves" stories as well as many Broadway musicals including Rosalie and The Three Musketeers (lyrics), Anything Goes and Oh, Kay! (librettos), Very Good Eddie and Sally (additional lyrics), and writes the words to the song "Bill" heard in Show Boat.
-He dies in 1975.
+He writes a series of "Jeeves" stories as well as many Broadway musicals including Rosalie and The Three Musketeers (lyrics), Anything Goes and Oh, Kay! (librettos), Very Good Eddie and Sally (additional lyrics), and writes the words to the song "Bill," heard in Show Boat.

-1930 A new musical revue opens on Broadway: Three's A Crowd, whose book is by Howard Dietz and much of its music is from Arthur Schwartz.
+1930 A new musical revue opens on Broadway: Three's A Crowd, with a book by Howard Dietz and much of its music from Arthur Schwartz.
 In the cast are Libby Holman, Fred Allen, Clifton Webb, Tamara Geva, and Fred MacMurray.
 Some memorable songs are introduced in the show, including "Body and Soul" and "Something to Remember You By."
 The revue runs 272 performances.

 1952 Shirley Booth plays a lonely American looking for love in Venice in Arthur Laurents' The Time of the Cuckoo.
 The show runs for 263 performances at the Empire Theatre.
 David Lean's 1955 screen version, Summertime, stars Katharine Hepburn.
 It is also reincarnated in the form of Richard Rodgers and Stephen Sondheim's 1965 musical Do I Hear a Waltz?